16 October 1905

 On 16 October 1905, the partition of the Bengal Presidency came into effect on the orders of the then Viceroy of India, Lord Curzon.
 The official justification of the partition was administrative convenience but the real intent was to weaken the growing nationalist sentiment by creating communal rifts among the people.
-This is an important event in modern Indian history and hence is relevant for the IAS exam.

 Partition of Bengal

 - The Presidency of Bengal was a huge province with an area of 189,000 square miles and a population of approximately 78.5 million.
-It included the regions of west Bengal with a Hindu majority population, east Bengal with a Muslim majority population, Assam, Bihar and Orissa.
+It included the regions of West Bengal with a Hindu majority population, east Bengal with a Muslim majority population, Assam, Bihar and Orissa.
 The languages spoken in this province were Bengali, Hindi, Odia and Assamese.

 - Calcutta was the province’s capital.
 It was also the capital of British India.
 There was some truth to Curzon’s claim that the province was difficult to administer.

 - Bengal and especially Calcutta were the focal point of the Indian national movement at that time.
-Calcutta had a significant group of educated middle class, lawyers and academicians who were spreading the word of the freedom movement and inspiring people.
+Calcutta had a significant group of the educated middle class, lawyers and academicians who were spreading the word of the freedom movement and inspiring people.
 It was also the epicentre of the Indian National Congress whose influence on the people, the courts and even the government was burgeoning and inescapable day by day.

 - The British government announced the partition plan in January 1905.
 Although it was opposed by the Chief Commissioner of Assam Henry Cotton, Curzon went ahead with the plan.
 There was widespread agitation against the partition plan.